splunk/public-o11y-docs/incident-intelligence/ingest-alerts.rst

-.. _ingest-alerts:
+.. _generate-alerts:

-Ingest alerts
+Generate alerts in Incident Intelligence
 ************************************************************************

-Incident Intelligence ingests alerts from the following Observability Cloud event sources.
+To generate alerts in Incident Intelligence, you can define a detector for the one of the available event sources or ingest alerts using an ingest endpoint.
+See :ref:`get-started-detectoralert` for more information about configuring detectors.

+**Available event sources**

 - Splunk APM
 - Splunk Infrastructure Monitoring
 - Splunk NPM

-To ingest alerts into Incident Intelligence, you have to define a detector for the available event sources and route that detector to a service in Incident Intelligence.
-See :ref:`get-started-detectoralert` for more information about configuring detectors.
-See :ref:`create-service` and :ref:`configure-alert-routing` for steps to create a service and route alerts to the service.
+**Available ingest endpoints**
+- Cloudwatch
+- Prometheus